Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-6.md

 **On the shared `Post` type:**

-All PostKit libraries that operate on posts use the same `Post` type.
-Define or import it once, in `types.ts`, and use it everywhere.
+The `Post` and `PostStatus` types are defined in [PostKit.md](./PostKit.md) under Technical Constraints.
+Copy them into `types.ts` in your app and import from there everywhere.
 Do not define your own version.

 **On working around missing packages:**